morhavap/TCR2Rep/README_win64.md

        ```<your_path_to_bin_dir>/edit_imgt_file.pl human_TRV_filtered > "human_TRV_igblast"```

+       [edit_imgt_file.pl file maybe will open after running the command - you can closed it)

        ```<your_path_to_bin_dir>/makeblastdb -parse_seqids -dbtype nucl -in "human_TRV_igblast"```

         Note: "database" folder contains IMGT VDJ TCR database.
 It is important to update this folder once in a while according to the changes published here.